wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Android-Tutorial.md

 After you successfully perform the steps for creating the activation, you can prompt the user to enter the new local PIN code / password and allow an opt-in for the biometric authentication (of course, [only in the case the device supports biometry](https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-Android.md#biometric-authentication-setup)).

 You can now commit the newly created activation with the requested authentication factors.

+#### Committing With Biometry

 In the case user decided to opt-in for the biometry, use the following code:

 {% codetabs %}
 {% codetab Java %}